Before we start, who is this for?

 Simon Sinek Was Right About WHY—But Here’s the Truth No One Talks About

-You’ve watched the TED Talk.
+You’ve probably read Start With Why and watched the TED Talk.

-You might have even crafted your own powerful WHY statement.
+Maybe you’ve even crafted your own powerful WHY statement.

-Still feeling unaligned in your leadership or life…
+In addition, you may be feeling unaligned in your leadership or life…

 It’s not because your WHY is wrong.